 1) Don't ignore family dynamics

-Every family has its ups and downs but the best way to stop them from interfering with business is to face them head on.
+Every family has its ups and downs but the best way to stop them from interfering with work is to face them head on.
 Letting things sit and fester doesn't solve anything, especially when it runs the risk of encroaching on home life, too.
 Manage bubbling issues so they don't become a distraction and make sure that you have clear lines of communication at all times.
 Also, it's crucial to make decisions based on reason and rationality, not speculation and emotion.

 2) Look for fresh perspectives